How To Get Real Estate Testimonials – In Your Hands! (#002)

 A big part of getting things done is removing barriers to completion, right?

 1. Plant the seed for a testimonial in the very beginning.
-(Schedule this!)
+(This is super important, so actually write this down and schedule it.)

 2. Take the pressure off by not asking for one right away.